Is Masturbation a Sin?

 3. The Spiritual Consequences

-Even if masturbation is not explicitly called sin, it can have spiritual consequences that affect your relationship with God.
+Even if masturbation is not explicitly named as sin, it can still carry spiritual consequences that affect your relationship with God.

 "If our hearts condemn us, we know that God is greater than our hearts."